A Survey on Optimization Studies of Group Centrality Metrics: Definitions and extensions

 The \textit{clique} closeness for them is equal to $\frac{47}{6}$ and $\frac{13}{2}$, respectively.
 The calculation is less obvious, but still easy to follow.
 Specifically, $S_1$ has 5 nodes at a distance of $1$, 4 nodes at a distance of $2$, 1 node at a distance of $3$, and 2 nodes at a distance of $4$, for a total calculation of $5\cdot \frac{1}{1}+4\cdot \frac{1}{2}+1\cdot \frac{1}{3}+2\cdot \frac{1}{4}$.
 Similarly, $S_2$ has 3 neighboring nodes at a distance of $1$, 5 nodes at a distance of $2$, and 3 nodes at a distance of $3$ for a total of $3\cdot \frac{1}{1}+5\cdot \frac{1}{2}+3\cdot \frac{1}{3}$.

-Finally, the \textit{clique} betweenness for them is equal to $\frac{19}{33}$ and $\frac{28}{55}$.
-For this calculation, we first need all shortest paths between any two nodes outside $S_1$ (and later outside $S_2$).
-There are 11 shortest paths from any node to all other nodes: that is, a shortest path to any node except for the three nodes in $S_1$.
+Finally, the \textit{clique} betweenness for them is equal to {$38$ and $31$, respectively}.
+For this calculation, we first need all shortest paths between any two nodes outside $S_1$ (and later outside $S_2$). {By construction of the graph,} there are 11 shortest paths from any node to all other nodes: that is, a shortest path to any node except for the three nodes in $S_1$.
 For nodes $1, 5, 6, 7$ all of their shortest paths will use at least one node in $S$.
-On the other hand, the shortest paths originating from nodes $8,9,10,11,12,13,14,15$ do not necessarily use any node in $S$, unless the destination is one of nodes $1,5,6,7$.
-There is a total of $132$ shortest paths, and a total of $4\cdot 11+8\cdot 4=76$ use at least one node in $S$ as an intermediary.
-Based on this calculation, the betweenness centrality for $S_1$ is $\frac{76}{132}=\frac{19}{33}.$
+On the other hand, the shortest paths originating from nodes $8,9,10,11,12,13,14,15$ do not use any node in $S$, unless the destination is one of nodes $1,5,6,7${, which have already been accounted for}. {Using these, we have a total betweenness score of $11+10+9+8=38$.}